Modulation of Non-equilibrium Structures of Active Dipolar Particles by an External Field: Impact of external field on structure formation of active dipolar particles

 \subsection{Orientational dynamics}

 To elucidate the non-monotonic polarization behavior highlighted in the previous section, we plot in Figs.~\refpanels{fig:orient_tacf}{a}{b} the orientational TACF $C_e(t)$ at field coupling strength $\eta=7$ and dipolar coupling strengths $\lambda=6.25$ and 12.25, for various active forces.
-We observe that all orientational TACFs decay toward a plateau that encodes the field-induced polarization.
-Actually, the long-time limit of $C_e(t)$ is related to the mean polarization vector via $\lim_{t\to\infty} C_e(t) = |\langle \hat{\mathbf{e}}_i\rangle |^2$.
-This plateau value varies non-monotonically with the active force $f^{a*}$, initially decreasing to a minimum before converging to a saturation value, with the minimum being more pronounced for $\lambda = 12.25$ than for $\lambda = 6.25$.
-These observations corroborates those made in Section \ref{subsec:polarization}.
+After an initial short-time exponential decay (see insets in Fig.~\ref{fig:orient_tacf}), the orientational TACFs exhibit a slower, non-exponential relaxation toward a plateau.
+By fitting $C_e(t)$ at short times $t \lesssim 0.015$ with an exponential function of the form $\exp[-2D_r^{\text{short}}t]$, we extract the short-time rotational diffusion coefficient $D_r^{\text{short}}$.
+Figs.~\refpanels{fig:Dreff}{a}{d} show the short-time rotational diffusion coefficient $D_r^{\text{short}}/D_r$ as a function of the active force $f^{a*}$ for field coupling strengths $\eta = 0$, 2, 7, and 10, and various dipolar coupling strengths.
+For $\lambda = 1$, $D_r^{\text{short}}/D_r$ remains independent of activity across all field strengths, consistent with the system being in a gas-like state.
+At higher dipolar coupling strengths, where self-assembled structures emerge, $D_r^{\text{short}}/D_r$ falls below unity at low $f^{a}$ due to orientational constraints imposed by particle bonding.
+As the active force increases and induces bond breaking, the gradual emergence of a gaseous phase restores the rotational diffusion characteristic of free particles.
+The long-time limit of $C_e(t)$, related to the mean polarization via $\lim_{t \to \infty} C_e(t) = |\langle \hat{\mathbf{e}}_i \rangle|^2$, varies non-monotonically with the active force $f^{a*}$.
+It first decreases to a minimum before approaching a saturation value, with the minimum more pronounced for $\lambda = 12.25$ than for $\lambda = 6.25$.
+This trend corroborates the behavior of the polarization discussed in Sec.~\ref{subsec:polarization}, suggesting that these variations reflect changes in the structural state of the system.